A new algorithm for computing branching rules and Clebsch-Gordan coefficients of unitary representations of compact groups: Introduction

-The coefficients $ C_{a,kl}^\alpha$ of the matrix $C$ are usually expressed as the symbol $(l \mid \alpha, a, k)$ and are called the \textbf{Clebsch--Gordan coefficients} of the decomposition.
+The coefficients $ C_{a,kl}^\alpha$ of the matrix $C$ are usually expressed as the symbol $(l \mid \alpha, a, k)$ and are called the \textit{Clebsch--Gordan coefficients} of the decomposition.

-The original Clebsch--Gordan problem has its origin in the composition of two quantum systems possessing the same symmetry group: let $\mathcal{H}_A$ and $\mathcal{H}_B$ denote Hilbert spaces corresponding, respectively, to two quantum systems $A$ and $B$, which support respective irreps $U_A$ and $U_B$ of a Lie group $G$.
+The original Clebsch--Gordan problem has its origin in the composition of two quantum systems possessing the same symmetry group: let $\mathcal{H}_A$ and $\mathcal{H}_B$ denote Hilbert spaces corresponding respectively to two quantum systems $A$ and $B$, which support respective irreps $U_A$ and $U_B$ of a Lie group $G$.
 Then, the composite system, whose Hilbert space is $\mathcal{H} = \mathcal{H}_A \widehat{\otimes} \mathcal{H}_B$, supports an irrep of the product group $G \times G$.
-The interaction between both systems makes that the composite system possesses just $G$ as a symmetry group by considering the diagonal subgroup $G \subset G\times G$ of the product group.
-The tensor product representation $U_A \otimes U_B$ will no longer be irreducible with respect to the subgroup $G \subset G \times G$ and we will be compelled to consider its decomposition in irrep components.
+The interaction between both systems gives rise to a only remaining subgroup $H \subset G\times G$ as a symmetry group of the composite system (in many instances, it is just $H = G$ with $G$ considered as the diagonal subgroup $G \subset G\times G$ of the product group).
+The tensor product representation $U_A \otimes U_B$ will no longer be irreducible with respect to the subgroup $H \subset G \times G$ and we will be compelled to consider its decomposition into irrep components.

 A considerable effort has been put in computing the Clebsch--Gordan matrix for various situations of physical interest.
-For instance, the groups $SU(N)$ have been widely discussed (see \cite{Al10}, \cite{Gl07} and references therein) since when considering the groups $SU(3)$ and $SU(2)$, the Clebsch--Gordan matrix provides the multiplet structure and the spin components of a composite system of particles (see \cite{Ro97}, \cite{Wi94}).
+For instance, the groups $SU(N)$ have been widely discussed (see [\onlinecite{Al10}], [\onlinecite{Gl07}] and references therein) since when considering the groups $SU(3)$ and $SU(2)$, the Clebsch--Gordan matrix provides the multiplet structure and the spin components of a composite system of particles (see [\onlinecite{Ro97}], [\onlinecite{Wi94}]).
 However, all these results depend critically on the algebraic structure of the underlying group $G$ (and the subgroup $H$) and no algorithm was known so far to efficiently compute the Clebsch--Gordan matrix for a general subgroup $H \subset G$ of an arbitrary compact group $G$.

 On the other hand, the problem of determining the decomposition of an irreducible representation with respect to a given subgroup has not been addressed from a numerical point of view.
 The multiplicity of a given irreducible representation $(\mathcal{H}^\alpha, U^\alpha)$ of the compact group $G$ in the finite-dimensional representation $(\mathcal{H}, U)$ is given by the inner product